 Welcoming all statements made by the special procedures regarding the killing of George Floyd, and in particular their joint statement of 5 June 2020, and the statement made by the United Nations High Commissioner for Human Rights on 3 June 2020,

-1. Strongly condemns the continuing racially discriminatory and violent practices perpetrated by law enforcement agencies against Africans and people of African descent, and the structural racism endemic to the criminal justice system in the United States of America and other parts of the world recently affected;
+Strongly condemns the continuing racially discriminatory and violent practices perpetrated by law enforcement agencies against Africans and people of African descent, in particular which led to the death of George Floyd on 25 May 2020 in Minnesota, as referred to in PP9 and the deaths of other people of African descent, and further condemn the structural racism in the criminal justice system

-2. Expresses alarm at the recent incidents of police brutality against peaceful demonstrators defending the rights of Africans and of people of African descent;
+Deplores the recent incidents of excessive use of force and other human rights violations by law enforcement officers against peaceful demonstrators defending the rights of Africans and of people of African descent;

-3. Decides to establish an independent international commission of inquiry, to be appointed by the President of the Human Rights Council, to establish the facts and circumstances relating to the systemic racism, alleged violations of international human rights law and abuses against Africans and people of African descent in the United States of America and other parts of the world recently affected by law enforcement agencies, especially those incidents that resulted in the deaths of Africans and of people of African descent, with a view to bringing perpetrators to justice;
+3. Requests the High Commissioner for Human Rights, with the assistance of relevant Special Mandate Holders, to prepare a report on systemic racism, violations of international human rights law against Africans and people of African descent by law enforcement agencies, especially those incidents that resulted in the death of George Floyd and other Africans and of people of African descent, to contribute to accountability and redress for victims;

-4. Requests the commission of inquiry to examine federal, state and local government responses to peaceful protests, including the alleged use of excessive force against protesters, bystanders and journalists;
+4. Requests the High Commissioner to examine government responses to antiracism peaceful process peaceful protests, including the alleged use of excessive force against protesters, bystanders and journalists;

-5. Calls upon the Government of the United States of America and other parts of the world recently affected, and all relevant parties to cooperate fully with the commission of inquiry, and to facilitate its access, requests the cooperation of other relevant United Nations bodies with the commission of inquiry to carry out its mission, and requests the assistance of the United Nations High Commissioner for Human Rights in this regard, including in the provision of all administrative, technical and logistical assistance required to enable the commission of inquiry to fulfil its mandate promptly and efficiently;
+5. Calls upon all States, and all relevant stakeholders to cooperate fully with the Office of the High Commissioner in the preparation of the report,

-6. Requests the commission of inquiry to provide an oral update to the Human Rights Council at its forty-fifth and forty-sixth sessions, and to present a final report to the Council at its forty-seventh session;
+6. Requests the High Commissioner to provide an oral update on the preparation of her report to the Human Rights Council at its forty-fifth and forty-sixth sessions, and to present a comprehensive report to the Council at its forty-seventh session, followed by an interactive dialogue,

-7. Also requests the commission of inquiry to remain seized of the situation of Africans and people of African descent, and to bring cases of racial discrimination and violence against them to the attention of the Human Rights Council;

-8. Requests the High Commissioner to include updates on police brutality against Africans and people of African descent in the United States of America and other parts of the world recently affected in all future oral updates to the Council.
+7. Requests the High Commissioner to include updates on police brutality against Africans and people of African descent in all her oral updates to the Council.

+8. Invites all treaty bodies, special procedures mandate holders, international and regional human rights mechanisms, within their respective mandates, to pay due attention to all forms of racism, racial discrimination, xenophobia and related intolerances including against Africans and people of African descent and to bring them to the attention of the Human Rights Council.

+9. Decides to remain seized with the matter.